wp-plugins/wp-old-post-date-remover/readme.txt

 You spent time creating it, and now potential readers and customers are getting sidetracked by the fact that it is 13 months old.

-Simply install this free plugin and activate it.
-No settings to mess with, it just automatically removes the date from your posts that are more than 2 weeks old.
-Easy!
+Install the WP Old Post Date Remover plugin, activate it, and pick the length of days you'd like to show the dates on your posts.

-If you'd like help customizing, you can email me at ben.meredith@gmail.com
+Please rate the plugin, and don't be afraid of the donate button!
+You can email me at ben.meredith@gmail.com with any questions.

 == Installation ==

 1. Download and unzip wp-old-post-date-remover.zip, producing a `wp-old-post-date-remover` folder.

 1. Upload the `wp-old-post-date-remover`folder to the `/wp-content/plugins/` directory of your web server.
 1. Activate the plugin through the 'Plugins' menu in WordPress.
+1. Navigate to the WP Old Post Date Remover settings page at /wp-admin/options-general.php?page=wp_old_post_date_remover and select the length (in days) of time you'd like to show the date on new posts.
 1. Done!

 == Frequently Asked Questions ==

 = Can I customize the length of time the date shows? =

-Yes, but you'll need basic understanding of how to edit files on your server.
-Simply change the "14" on line 35 of wp-old-post-date-remover.php to whatever number of days you'd like.
+Yes! as of version 2.0 you can now customize the length of time (in days) in the WP Old Post Date Remover settings page.

 = Can I do other cool things to older posts using this plugin? =